Benjamin Martin, Pocket Microscope (signed by Dollond), ~1770-80

 It is logical to assume that much of the stock was purchased by the main retailers of these years, such as George Adams Jr., Peter Dollond, John, William, and Samuel Jones, etc. It makes much sense that these makers signed their names on the unsigned instruments that they bought and sold, to materialize their investment.
 Many items apparently passed to John Jones & Son (later W. & S. Jones of Holborn (Millburn 1986: 75), who advertised at least a dozen of Martin’s book titles in their catalogs.
 Millburn (ibid) indicates that many of the entries in their general sales catalogs of instruments between 1787 and 1795 were copied directly from Martin’s.
 This indicates that John Jones and his son William were major purchasers at the Martin sales.
 However, it is logical to assume that other major instrument makers of the time: Dollond, Adams, Nairne & Blunt, etc., also attended the auction and acquired unknown numbers of Martin’s instruments including some of his microscopes.
 Because Martin apparently did not sign many of his brass microscopes, it was possible for these later acquirers of his lot to sign his old drum microscopes.

-In 2014, I recorded Martin's brass pocket microscopes, and perhaps some later copies of them, in the Science Museum in London (SML), the Museum of the History of Science in Oxford (MHS) and the Whipple Museum in Cambridge.
+In 2014, I recorded Martin's brass pocket microscopes, and perhaps some later copies of them, in the Science Museum in London (SML), the Museum of the History of Science in Oxford (MHS), and the Whipple Museum in Cambridge.
 The above group photo, compiled from the photos of the instruments taken (with permits) in these museums, shows the variability in forms that occur.
-It seems that two of the instruments, Whipple 0588 and 1809, are not of Martin's make, but all the rest can be related with him.
+It seems that two of the instruments, Whipple 0588 and 1809, are not of Martin's make, but all the rest can be related to him.
 The slight variations reflect the habit of 18th-century makers to outsource the production of microscope parts between different workshops and only assemble them and retail under the signature of the formal maker.

 Millburn, J., 1976.
 Benjamin Martin, Author, Instrument-Maker and 'Country Showman'.
 Leyden: Noordhoff International Publishing.Millburn, J., 1986b.
 Retailer of the Sciences, Benjamin Martin's Scientific Instrument Catalogues, 1756-1782.
 London: Vade-Mecum Press.